 On 1 August 2008 the Catholic Education Commission of Western Australia (CECWA) approved the extension of enrolment parameters for the College.
 In 2010 the College enrolled students in Year 7 once again.

-Known as the hidden gem on Treasure Road, the secondary college is the only Norbertine-owned and operated school in Australia with a religious order on site.
-Still residing in the original Priory is one of the founding fathers of the College, Fr Stephen Cooney O Praem, pictured during the 1960s, 1980s and 2020.
+Still residing in the original Priory adjacent to the College is one of the founding fathers, Fr Stephen Cooney O Praem, pictured here during the 1960s, 1980s and 2020.